 - Right-click anywhere in the plot (not on a node) and hover over Network Analysis Tools, then select Graph Distance.

 - The Betweenness Centrality, Closeness Centrality and Eccentricity will all be calculated.

 - The Betweenness Centrality will automatically applied to the Color dimension.

 - The Closeness Centrality and Eccentricity will be added to the Features panel under “Graphs”.

 Closeness Centrality is a metric computed for each node that represents the average path length from the given node to all other nodes.
 The value will range between 0 and 1.
-A value of 1 implies that this node was the closest (on average) to all other nodes.
-Nodes with high closeness centrality will typically be found near the center of the network visualization.
+A value of 1 implies that this node was the closest (on average) to all other nodes along paths in the network.
+Nodes with high Closeness Centrality will typically be found near the center of the network visualization.